Reading time: 4 minutes

 Calculating the first payment

-If you start a super pension after 1 July, the minimum amount for the first year is calculated on a pro rata basis according to the number of days remaining in the financial year, including the start day (see Example 1 below).
+If you start a super pension after 1 July, the minimum amount for the first year is calculated on a pro-rata basis according to the number of days remaining in the financial year, including the start day (see example below).

-If your super pension commences on or after 1 June, no payment is required to be made in that financial year.
+If your super pension commences on or after 1 June, no payment is required in that financial year.

 The bottom line